-A traditional bridge very rounded (it had to be difficult to climb on it!)
-Appears at the turning of one of the buildings of the temple and I have the impression to find myself within The Journey of Chihiro (from Master Hayao Miyazaki) .
-One of the goals of my trip to Japan is to try to find in reality the famous Yubaba bathing establishment.
-At least I already found the bridge.
-The only thing missing is the building and yôkais everywhere and that will be good.
+A very rounded traditional bridge (it must have been difficult to climb over it!)
+Appears around one of the temple buildings and I have the impression of being in the movie Spirited Away (by master Hayao Miyazaki).
+One of the objectives of my trip to Japan is to try to find in reality the famous bathing establishment of Yubaba, the film’s matron.
+At least I have already found the bridge.
+All that is missing is the building and youkai everywhere and that will be good.

-We also come across a traditional wedding that is held in the sanctuary and is open to the public.
-The bride wears a kimono all white and a very large headdress on the head.
-Three musicians play traditional tunes using small flutes and a mouth organ (the man at the back of the picture).
-An officiating monk and young maids are busy bringing things or drinking.
-The ceremony is very formal and it doesn’t appears really fun.
+We also come across a traditional wedding which is held within the sanctuary and open to the public.
+The bride wears an all-white kimono and a very large headdress.
+Three musicians play traditional tunes using a small flute and a mouth organ (the deepest man in the picture).
+An officiating monk and young maids take care of bringing things or serving drinks.
+The ceremony is very formal and not so joyful.

-Doris and I then leave in search of a meal.
-A walk through the main commercial and therefore touristic village allows us to taste different specialties of the island: Momiji Manjû, cupcakes in the shape of maple leaf (momiji in Japanese) stuffed with red beans paste and fried, a pure delight!
-(Later in the day, I also tested cheese-filled versions and cream, it’s still good!).
-The momiji cakes are everywhere in Japan but the “fried” version is specific to Miyajima.
-Next stop at a stand of kebabs and oysters.
-I’m testing a bacon-asparagus skewer.
+Doris and I then go in search of a meal.
+A walk among the main shopping and therefore tourist alley of the village allows us to taste different specialties of the island: Momiji Manju, small cakes in the shape of a maple leaf (momiji in Japanese) filled with red bean paste and fried, a pure delight!
+(Later in the day, I also tested the versions filled with cheese and cream, it is also very good!).
+Momiji cakes are found all over Japan, but the “fried” version is specific to Miyajima.
+Next stop at a skewer and oyster stand.
+I test a bacon-asparagus skewer.
 Not bad but not great either.
-We finish our culinary journey in a small restaurant serving Okonomiyaki.
-These are omelette or pancake species stuffed with various ingredients.
+We finish our culinary stroll in a small restaurant serving Okonomiyaki.
+These are kinds of omelettes or pancakes filled with various ingredients.
 Those of Miyajima are made with noodles.
-It’s very good.
+It is very good.

-This day was truly a success.
-The island of Miyajima is really beautiful and I had the opportunity to spend a whole day discussing many different things in English with a young Chinese, very friendly and with the same affinities as me.
+This day was really a success.
+The island of Miyajima is really beautiful and I had the opportunity to spend a whole day discussing a lot of different things in English with a young Chinese girl who was very friendly and have the same affinities as me.
 Thank you Doris for crossing my path!